DanielMFernandes/CCNA_Course_Notes/Course_Notes/QoS_VoiceLan.md

 - QoS is used to manage the following characteristics of network traffic
     - BANDWIDTH
         - Overall capacity of the link (measured in *bits per second*)
-        - QoS tools allow you to RESERVE a certain amount of a link’s BANDWIDTH for specific kinds of traffic
+        - QoS tools allow you to RESERVE a certain amount of a link’s bandwidth for specific kinds of traffic
     - DELAY
-        - One-Way Delay = Time it takes traffic to go from SOURCE to DESTINATION
+        - One-Way Delay = Time it takes traffic to go from source to destination
-        - Two-Way Delay = Time it takes traffic to go from SOURCE to DESTINATION and return
+        - Two-Way Delay = Time it takes traffic to go from source to destination and return

 ![image](https://github.com/psaumur/CCNA/assets/106411237/29ed6306-a6aa-46ba-af2f-5ebcd383d1d7)

     - JITTER
-        - The variation in ONE-WAY DELAY between PACKETS SENT by the same APPLICATION
+        - The variation in ONE-WAY DELAY between PACKETS SENT by the same application
-        - IP phones have a ‘jitter buffer’ to provide a FIXED DELAY to audio PACKETS
+        - IP phones have a ‘jitter buffer’ to provide a FIXED DELAY to audio packets
     - LOSS
-        - The % of PACKETS sent that DO NOT reach their DESTINATION
+        - The % of PACKETS sent that DO NOT reach their destination
-        - Can be caused by FAULTY CABLES
+        - Can be caused by faulty cables
-        - Can also be caused when a DEVICE’S PACKET QUEUES get full and the device starts discarding packets
+        - Can also be caused when a device’s PACKET QUEUES get full and the device starts discarding packets

-- The FOLLOWING STANDARDS are recommended for ACCEPTABLE INTERACTIVE AUDIO quality:
+- The following standards are recommended for ACCEPTABLE INTERACTIVE AUDIO quality:
     - ONE-WAY DELAY : 150 milliseconds or less
     - JITTER : 30 milliseconds or less
     - LOSS : 1% or less